Mala D Tablet

 - If you are allergic to levonorgestrel or ethinylestradiol or any other ingredients of Mala D tablet.

-- If you are pregnant, are over 35 years of age or suffering from diabetes, high blood pressure or cholesterol problem.
+- If you are pregnant, are over 35 years of age or suffering from diabetes, high blood pressure or cholesterol problems.

-- If you have history of migraines attacks, breast cancer or any blood clot formation or bleeding disorder.
+- If you have a history of migraine attacks, breast cancer or any blood clot formation or bleeding disorder.

 - If you ever had undiagnosed vaginal bleeding.

-- If you have hepatitis C and taking certain antiviral medications.
+- If you have hepatitis C and are taking certain antiviral medications.

 - Headache